25 Places To Visit In Scotland This Summer

 The Kelpies

-The largest equine structures in the world, the Kelpies are an impressive sight to behold.
+Celebrating their 10th birthday this year, the Kelpies are an impressive sight to behold and the largest equine sculptures in the world.
 Located just outside Falkirk, not far from Edinburgh.
 The two sculptures represent one of Scotland’s most famous mythological creates.
 To learn more about the fearsome creatures, you can read our blog here.
 On a summer’s day though, there’s nothing quite like having a wander round the Kelpies and the nearby canal.
 If you’re feeling particularly fit, you can cycle there all the way from Edinburgh.
 I would personally go on the coach with us though.

 You can visit the Kelpies on our tour Loch Lomond, Stirling Castle and the Kelpies from Edinburgh.